 - You are perceived to have a substantially limiting disability.

-If you think you have been the victim of disability discrimination in the workplace, contact The Boyd Law Group, PLLC at 1 (800) 617-4BLG or fill out our online Contact Us form to schedule a free phone consultation with an experienced disability discrimination attorney to discuss your rights and legal options.
+If you think you have been the victim of disability discrimination in the workplace, contact The Boyd Law Group, PLLC at (800) 617-4254 or fill out our online Contact Us form to schedule a free phone consultation with an experienced disability discrimination lawyer to discuss your rights and legal options.